jaylu2018/PyTestifyx/README.md

-# pytestify
+# pytestifyx
-pytestify is a pytest-based automation testing framework for api, ui, app testing
+pytestifyx is a pytest-based automation testing framework for api, ui, app testing